 Wondergy is seeking charismatic scientists who want to travel the country presenting school assemblies.
 You’ll present an unscripted interactive show, engaging with students’ questions and ideas, and making it fun, educational, and exciting.
 You will visit over 80k students in over 30 states, and make a huge impact on the world.
 This is a full time job on the road, requiring a lot of driving.
-We provide all of the equipment for travel and science demonstrations, plus training and general support.
+We provide compensation, all of the equipment for travel and science demonstrations, plus training and general support.

 Based in west Philadelphia since 2003, Wondergy uses science to educate, change attitudes, and affect behavior.
 The Wondergy team brings knowledge, experience, and personal excitement about science to create exciting, inviting interactions that empower people to learn about the phenomena that matter to them.
 Through promoting learning, we build a stronger workforce, smarter consumers, and more informed stewardship of our world.

 - Present 7-11 45-minute assembly programs each week for 100-500 students per show

 - Guide inquiry-driven science exploration; encourage questioning and discovery.

 - Think on your feet – find joy and humor in moments, and follow your groups’ lead.

 - Share your excitement about science and engineering with diverse communities

 - Drive from school to school – this tour will involve very substantial solo or duo driving

 - 100% Travel – National Tour begins in September and ends May/June